TeamRizu/outfox-wiki/content/user-guide/config/preferences.md

 ### MercifulBeginner

+Beginner difficulty charts get more lenient score & grade, and the W5 judgment wingow is larger.

 Possible values are ``0`` or ``1``.
 0 is disabled and 1 is enabled.

 Default value: 0

 ### MercifulDrain

+Losses in the life bar are scaled by the player's current life percentage.

 Possible values are ``0`` or ``1``.
 0 is disabled and 1 is enabled.